A SAEM Algorithm for Fused Lasso Penalized Non Linear Mixed Effect Models: Application to Group Comparison in Pharmacokinetic: Real data analysis

 \section{Real data analysis}

-We now illustrate our approach on a real data example. $DE$ is an orally anticoagulant drug used for the prevention of venous thromboembolism after orthopedic surgery and stroke in patients with atrial fibrillation.
-Its has a low bioavailability (fraction of administrated dose that reaches the systemic circulation) typically below $7\%$.
-It is mainly due to a solubility problem and to the P-glycoprotein (P-gp) efflux that has an "anti-absorption" function.
-P-gp inhibitors can increase Dabigatran bioavailability by improving its absorption \citep{delavenne2013semi}.
-Then, the addition of P-gp inhibitors could also lead to overdosing and adverse event like hemorrhage.
+We now illustrate our approach on a real data example.
+Dabigatran etexilate ($DE$) is an oral anticoagulant drug used for the prevention of venous thromboembolism after orthopedic surgery and stroke in patients with atrial fibrillation.
+Its has a low bioavailability (fraction of administrated dose that reaches the systemic circulation){, typically} below $7\%$.
+It is mainly due to a solubility problem and to the P-glycoprotein (P-gp) efflux that has an {``anti-absorption"} function.
+P-gp inhibitors can increase Dabigatran bioavailability by improving its absorption \citep{delavenne2013semi}. {But} the addition of P-gp inhibitors could also lead to overdosing and adverse event like hemorrhage.

-Data from two cross over clinical trials are considered.
+Data from two crossover clinical trials are considered.
 The two studies were conducted with two different dosing regimens for $DE$.
-The first trial, a two way crossover trial with $10$ subjects, evaluated the interaction between $DE$ (dosing regiment A) and P-Gp inhibithor $1$ ($PgpI_{1}$).
-The second trial, an incomplete three way crossover trial with $9$ subjects, evaluated the interaction between $DE$ (dosing regiment B), P-Gp inhibithor $2$ ($PgpI_{2}$) and P-Gp inhibithor $3$ ($PgpI_{3}$).
-Data from the two trials are pooled and five groups of subjects are defined: \begin{itemize} \item $DE_{A}$: DE with dosing regimen A alone ($10$ subjects). \item $DE_{A}+PgpI_{1}$: DE with dosing regimen A alone plus P-Gp inhibithor $1$ ($10$ subjects). \item $DE_{B}$: DE with dosing regimen B ($DE_{B}$) alone ($9$ subjects). \item $DE_{B}+PgpI_{2}$: DE with dosing regimen B alone plus P-Gp inhibithor $2$ ($9$ subjects). \item $DE_{B}+PgpI_{3}$: DE with dosing regimen B alone plus P-Gp inhibithor $3$ ($9$ subjects). \end{itemize} In each group, dabigatran blood concentration (pharmacokinetic) is measured for each patient at 10 sampling times after oral drug administration.
-The following pharmacokinetic model with one compartment and an inverse gaussian absorption is used:
+The first trial, a two way crossover trial with $10$ subjects, evaluates the interaction between $DE$ (dosing regimen A) and P-Gp inhibithor $1$ ($PgpI_{1}$).
+The second trial, an incomplete three way crossover trial with $9$ subjects, evaluates the interaction between $DE$ (dosing regimen B), P-Gp inhibithor $2$ ($PgpI_{2}$) and P-Gp inhibithor $3$ ($PgpI_{3}$).
+Data from the two trials are pooled and five groups of subjects are defined: \begin{itemize} \item $DE_{A}$: DE with dosing regimen A alone ($10$ subjects). \item $DE_{A}+PgpI_{1}$: DE with dosing regimen A alone plus P-Gp inhibithor $1$ ($10$ subjects). \item $DE_{B}$: DE with dosing regimen B ($DE_{B}$) alone ($9$ subjects). \item $DE_{B}+PgpI_{2}$: DE with dosing regimen B alone plus P-Gp inhibithor $2$ ($9$ subjects). \item $DE_{B}+PgpI_{3}$: DE with dosing regimen B alone plus P-Gp inhibithor $3$ ($9$ subjects). \end{itemize} In each group, dabigatran blood concentration {pharmacokinetics}) is measured for each patient at 10 sampling times after oral drug administration.
+The following pharmacokinetic model with one compartment and an inverse {G}aussian absorption is used: